washingtonstateuniversity/WSUMAGE-vagrant/README.md

     > 1. [Vagrant](http://www.vagrantup.com/) (for [help installing see wiki](https://github.com/washingtonstateuniversity/WSUMAGE-vagrant/wiki/Installing-Vagrant))
     > 1. [VirtualBox](https://www.virtualbox.org/) (for [help installing see wiki](https://github.com/washingtonstateuniversity/WSUMAGE-vagrant/wiki/Installing-Vagrant))
     > 1. [Ruby](http://rubyinstaller.org/)(only needed if using windows see the [wiki for help](https://github.com/washingtonstateuniversity/WSUMAGE-vagrant/wiki/Installing-ruby))
-    > Note: if your on a mac you must have ruby 1.9 or above.
-Look to [this article to update your ruby](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)
+    > ***Note: if your on a mac you must have ruby 1.9 or above.
+Look to [this article to update your ruby](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)***
 1. run in powershell/command line

-        > git clone git://github.com/washingtonstateuniversity/WSUMAGE-vagrant.git vvvbox
+        > git clone git://github.com/washingtonstateuniversity/WSUMAGE-vagrant.git magedev

 1. move to the new directory

-        > cd vvvbox
+        > cd magedev

 1. run in powershell/command line/terminal